 - Physical infrastructure hosted by accredited Amazon Web Service (AWS) technology

-- Advanced preparations to meet EU General Data Protection Regulation (GDPR) standards
+- Advanced preparations to meet the EU General Data Protection Regulation (GDPR) standards

 - Firewalls that restrict access to systems from external networks and between systems internally